 These two patients have both been newly referred to you today.
 In the context of your primary role (inpatient palliative care unit, hospital consultation or community palliative care consultation) which patient will you admit to your service or see first?

-Patient A Patient B Mrs Smith is having moderate pain and severe anxiety.
+Mrs Smith is having moderate pain and Mrs Jones is having m severe anxiety.
 Her caregiver is not distressed.
 Mrs Smith understands her prognosis and has clear goals of care.
 Her care needs are increasing and are expected to soon exceed current arrangements.
-She is expected to die within days.
-She is currently in her desired site of care.
-Mrs Jones is having mild pain and no anxiety.
-Her caregiver is moderately distressed.
-Mrs Jones urgently wants to discuss her prognosis and make important decisions.
-Her care needs are being adequately met by current arrangements.
-She is expected to die within days.
-She is not currently in her desired site of care.
+She isanxiety.
+Her caregiver distressed.
+Mrs Jones discuss her prognosis decisions.
+Her care ne adequately met by cur is moderately urgently wants to and make important eds are being rrent arrangements. within days.
+She is not

 The final triage tool was then validated using a series vignettes based on real-world referrals to specialist palliative care community, inpatient and hospital consultation services.
 The tool has good intra- and inter-rater reliability, and moderate to good correlation to the current reference standard of expert opinion.
-Recommended response times were generated for each clinical setting.
+Recommended response times were generated for each clinical setting.5